Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Discussion

 \section{Discussion}

-We assessed the identifiability of a Bayesian multi-season occupancy model with spatial and temporal random effects \citep{doser2024fractional}, developed to alleviate challenges due to the absence of comprehensive spatial and temporal replication in naturalist observation databases.
+We assessed the identifiability and estimation quality of a Bayesian multi-season occupancy model with spatial and temporal random effects \citep{doser2024fractional}, developed to alleviate challenges due to the absence of comprehensive spatial and temporal replication in naturalist observation databases.
 Using three empirically-motivated simulation studies and one empirical data analysis of the occupancy of two butterfly species, we evaluated the effects of (1) a skewed distribution of survey numbers per grid cell, including missing data (0 surveys), (2) overlap in detection and occupancy covariates, and (3) clustered observations in space and/or time.
+In addition, we evaluated model robustness to a mild misspecification case (probit to simulate data, logit to fit the model to data).

+With a quantity of data exactly equal to \citet{doser2024fractional} -- i.e., same average number of surveys -- we demonstrated that neither a skewed distribution of survey numbers nor an overlap of covariates (between occupancy and detection models) led to poorer estimation, compared to previously used one-or-two and/or one-or-four secondary occasions designs (single survey + $x$ replication within primary occasions, \citet{doser2024fractional, vonhirschheydt2023mixed}, respectively).
+Furthermore, robustness was maintained when the model was misspecified.
+Unlike what we originally thought when designing the simulation studies, under a heterogeneous distribution of surveys to sites, the model with autocorrelated random effect performed well in differentiating the effect of the same covariate on occupancy and detection.
+This is good news for those interested in fitting D\&S' model to their own data.